Nonlinear matrix recovery using optimization on the Grassmann manifold: Introduction

 This seeks to find the matrix which fits the observations using a minimum number of independent features.
 As is the case for low-rank matrix recovery, minimizing the rank directly is NP-hard and should be avoided~\cite{Candes2009}.
 It is necessary to find a suitable approximation to the rank function.

 \paragraph{Related work} In essence,~\cite{fan2018non} and~\cite{Ongie2017} apply different minimization algorithms to the Schatten p-norm of the features which is defined by

 When $p=1$, the sum of the singular values is the nuclear norm.
-Both~\cite{fan2018non} and~\cite{Ongie2017} use a kernel representation of the features, so that the features are never computed explicitely.
+Both~\cite{fan2018non} and~\cite{Ongie2017} use a kernel representation of the features, so that the features are never computed explicitly.
 In~\cite{fan2018matrix}, the authors introduce the algorithm \textsc{NLMC}, which applies a quasi-Newton method to minimize the Schatten p-norm.
 The Schatten p-norm for $0<p\leq 1$ is nonsmooth.
 This has the benefit of encouraging sparsity in the singular values, but it might prevent fast convergence near a minimizer.
-The algorithm \textsc{VMC} was introduced in~\cite{Ongie2017}.
-It applies an iterative reweighted least squares (IRLS) which was originally proposed in~\cite{fornasier2011low} and~\cite{mohan2012iterative} for low-rank matrix recovery and rank minimization.
-The IRLS framework has the advantage that it generalizes seemlessly to the kernel version.
+The algorithm \textsc{VMC}, introduced in~\cite{Ongie2017}, minimizes a smooth approximation of the Schatten p-norm.
+It uses a kernelized version of an iterative reweighted least-squares algorithm (IRLS).
+The IRLS method was originally proposed in~\cite{fornasier2011low} and~\cite{mohan2012iterative} for low-rank matrix recovery and rank minimization.
+The IRLS framework has the advantage that it generalizes seamlessly to the kernel setting.
 In~\cite{fan2019polynomial} a truncated version of the Schatten norm is proposed, where only the smallest singular values are minimized,

 where $r = \rank(\Phi(M))$.
 They use the kernel trick and propose an algorithm which alternates between truncated singular value decompositions and a step of the Adam method with an additional tuning of the stepsizes.